telekom/identity-iris-keycloak-charts/README.md

 Due to internal circumstances the metrics can be accessed under keycloak REST endpoint */auth/realms/master/metrics*.
 Since this endpoint is exposed due to the nature of the Keycloak API, we made this endpoint require an authentication token which must be set via header ``X-Metrics-Auth-Token``.
-We made the metrics more easily accissble by deploying a dedicated metrics service that can be invoked by ``:9542/metrics`` by default which points to */auth/realms/master/metrics* and will do the token-authentication automatically.
-This service then can be found and used by Prometheus to scrape the metrics.
+We made the metrics accessible under the container's ``:9542/metrics`` endpoint which will redirects the traffic to */auth/realms/master/metrics* and will do the token-authentication automatically.
+The pods will be annotated with Prometheus meta data information so that Prometheus knows where to scrape the metrics.
-Note, that this service is not exposed by any ingress and can only scraped if Prometheus is in the same cluster.

 **configurable chart options**